Parity, bigger field mean there could be surprises at the Women's World Cup

 “It could really throw up some surprises just on tournament football, you can lose group-stage games and then go on to win the thing.
 So yeah, it’s it’s tighter than it’s ever been,” Priestman said.

-There are eight teams on debut at the tournament, including Ireland, Vietnam, Zambia, Haiti, Morocco, Panama, Portugal and Philippines.
+There are eight teams debuting at the tournament, including Ireland, Vietnam, Zambia, Haiti, Morocco, Panama, Portugal and Philippines.
 While most stand little chance against the likes of France or Sweden, there's always that hope.

 And there's hope that the international stage will help push federations to invest in more for the teams that don't traditionally have support.